 The Court Historian is edited by Philip Mansel and Jonathan Spangler, who welcome items of interest, including footnoted articles, notices of court items for the Sales and Acquisitions sections, details of new releases of recordings of court-related music, the dates and locations of relevant exhibitions and conferences, and items for the Bibliography.

 The policy of The Court Historian is to publish articles embodying the results of detailed original research.
 Papers are refereed anonymously by at least one independent academic specialist.
-All articles offered for publication should be sent by e-mail attachment to .
+All articles offered for publication should be sent by e-mail attachment to or .
 The Editor’s postal address is: Dr Philip Mansel, 13 Prince of Wales Terrace, London W8 5PG (United Kingdom).